A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Introduction

 We solve this intriguing question, showing that the output of any $\numparties$-party protocol can be \emph{fully biased} by an \emph{adaptive} adversary corrupting $O(\sqrt{\numparties})$ parties (ignoring poly-logarithmic factors).

-\begin{theorem} [Biasing full-information coin-flipping protocols, informal] For any $\numparties$-party full-information coin-flipping protocol, there exists $b\in\zo$ and an (unbounded) adversary that by adaptively corrupting $O(\sqrt{\numparties})$ of the parties, enforces the outcome of the protocol to be $b$, except with probability $o(1)$. \end{theorem}
+\begin{theorem} [Biasing full-information coin-flipping protocols, informal] For any $\numparties$-party full-information coin-flipping protocol, there exists $b\in\zo$ and an (unbounded) adversary that, by adaptively corrupting $O(\sqrt{\numparties})$ of the parties, forces the outcome of the protocol to $b$, except with probability $o(1)$. \end{theorem}

 The above lower bound matches (up to poly-logarithmic factors) the upper bound achieved by the $\numparties$-party majority protocol \cite{BenOrL85}.
-The bound extends to biased protocols, \ie the protocol's expected outcome (in an all-honest execution) is not $\nfrac12$.
-We also remark that the one side restriction (only possible to bias the protocol outcome to some $b\in\zo$) is inherent, as there exists, for instance, an $\numparties$-party (single-turn) protocol that is resilient to $\Theta(\numparties)$ corruptions trying to bias its outcome towards one.\footnote{ Consider the $\numparties$-party single-turn protocol in which each party broadcasts a ${(\nfrac 1\numparties,1- \nfrac 1\numparties)}$-biased bit (\ie equals zero with probability $\nfrac 1\numparties$) and the protocol output is set to the AND of these bits.
-It is clear that the protocol expected outcome is $(1-\nfrac 1\numparties)^\numparties \approx 1/e$ (can be made $\nfrac 12$ by slightly changing the distribution), and that even $\numparties/2$ adaptive corruptions cannot change the protocol outcome to a value larger than $(1-\nfrac 1\numparties)^{\numparties/2} \approx \sqrt{1/e}$.}
+The bound extends to biased protocols, \ie protocols with expected outcome (in an all-honest execution) different from $\nfrac12$.
+We also remark that the one-side restriction (only possible to bias the protocol outcome to some $b\in\zo$) is inherent, as there exists, for instance, an $\numparties$-party (single-turn) protocol that is resilient to $\Theta(\numparties)$ corruptions trying to bias its outcome towards one.\footnote{ { Consider the $\numparties$-party single-turn protocol in which each party broadcasts a ${(\nfrac 1\numparties,1- \nfrac 1\numparties)}$-biased bit (\ie equals zero with probability $\nfrac 1\numparties$) and the protocol output is set to the AND of these bits.
+It is clear that the protocol expected outcome is $(1-\nfrac 1\numparties)^\numparties \approx 1/e$ (can be made $\nfrac 12$ by slightly changing the distribution), and that even $\numparties/2$ adaptive corruptions cannot change the protocol outcome to a value larger than $(1-\nfrac 1\numparties)^{\numparties/2} \approx \sqrt{1/e}$.} }

+Although the one-sidedness is inherent in the adaptive case, we can overcome this by allowing the adversary to perform \emph{strongly adaptive} corruptions, \ie the adversary can decide whether to corrupt a party \emph{after} seeing the message it is about to send.

+\begin{theorem} [Biasing full-information coin-flipping protocols via strongly adaptive attacks, informal] For any $\numparties$-party full-information coin-flipping protocol and {\sf any non-insignificant output} $b\in\zo$, there exists an (unbounded) adversary that by performing at most $O(\sqrt{\numparties})$ strongly-adaptive corruptions, forces the outcome of the protocol to $b$, except with probability $o(1)$. \end{theorem}